godalming123/tinytile/readme.md

 # Usage

 **Keybindings:**
+ Item marked with ⚙️ are configurable both in the config.h file and at runtime with options.
  - *General:*
     - Just alt                 - toggle a simple meny where if you type and press enter you can launch apps
     - ALt + escape             - exit this compositor
     - Alt + h                  - open the project usage instructions in a browser
     - Alt + x                  - sleep your system
+    - Alt + enter              - open your terminal ⚙️
  - *Keybindings for managing clients:*
     - Alt + q                  - close focused client
     - Alt + f                  - toggle wether a client is maxmized